Applying for a Scholarship

 Fill out and submit the online scholarship application form.
 Before you complete the form, read through all of these instructions.
 You will need your essay, resume, YouTube video link, and recommender names and email addresses in order to complete the form.

 Applicants must write an essay describing why they are applying for a scholarship, how this scholarship relates to their career objectives, and why they need financial assistance to attend KBHC.
 Please describe how attending KBHC will aid your pursuit of your musical goals, whether that be as a performer, educator, composer, music therapist, music administrator, or avid musician with other career goals.
 Financial need is an important part of the decision-making process for this scholarship, so please provide us with as much detail as you are comfortable with.
 The essay should be at least 200 words and no longer than one page.
-Send the essay as a PDF attachment to email@example.com no later than March 1.
+Send the essay as a PDF attachment to firstname.lastname@example.org no later than March 1.
 In the subject line of your email, include your full name and “Scholarship Essay.”

 Applicants must submit a current and up-to-date musical resume.
 Send your resume as a PDF attachment to email@example.com, no later than March 1.
 In the subject line of your email, include your full name and “Scholarship Musical Resume.”